 You have a bruise (contusion).
 There is swelling and some bleeding under the skin, but no broken bones.
 This injury generally takes a few days to a few weeks to heal.
 During that time, the bruise will typically change in color from reddish, to purple-blue, to greenish-yellow, then to yellow-brown.

 Ice the hand to help reduce pain and swelling.
-Wrap an ice pack or ice cubes in a plastic bag in a thin towel.
+To make an ice pack, place ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a thin towel.
 Apply to the bruised area for 20 minutes every 1 to 2 hours the first day.
 Continue this 3 to 4 times a day until the pain and swelling goes away.

 Unless another medicine was prescribed, you can take acetaminophen, ibuprofen, or naproxen to control pain.
-Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease or ever had a stomach ulcer or digestive bleeding
+Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease.
+Also talk with your provider first if you've ever had a stomach ulcer or digestive tract bleeding.

-Follow up with your healthcare provider, or as advised.
-Call if you do not get better within 1 to 2 weeks.
+Follow up with your healthcare provider as advised.
+Call if you don't get better in 1 to 2 weeks.

 Increased pain or swelling